CodeStage/PhotoAppChallenge/Readme.md

 # iOS Photo App Challenge

 This is a demo app I created for a challenge.
-It's very simple and can only display a collection of photos an iPhones, iPads, Apple Watch and Apple TV.
+It's very simple and can only display a collection of photos on iPhones, iPads, Apple Watch and Apple TV.

 The project contains only low-res stock photos and cannot access the camera roll, so it's best to demo on an iPhone 4S.
 It will run properly on watchOS, tvOS and iOS - supporting all iPad and iPhones running iOS 9.1.
 You need Xcode 7.1 to build and run it.